 colleges may include them on the award letter to inform students and their parents of the borrowing options, while others may package them in a way that looks like aid to help them “meet their need.”
 Either way, it’s best to be informed about the possibility of gapping as well as these

-additional borrowing options, which are actually available to everyone regardless of need eligibility.
+additional borrowing options, which are available to everyone regardless of need eligibility.

 You do not have to accept every component of a financial aid package.
 For instance, if there are loans listed, you can reject them.
 However, you will have to come up with another source of funding to cover the gap between what you can pay and what the college costs.

-Most schools will ask that you return the letter – or respond electronically – addressing which parts of the financial aid package that you accept as well as those you will reject.
+Most schools will ask that you return the letter or respond electronically, addressing which parts of the financial aid package you accept and which you reject.

 How will I know if the financial aid package meets our need?

-The point of the FAFSA is to determine how much a family can pay – according to the U.S. Department of Education.
+According to the U.S. Department of Education, the FAFSA aims to determine how much a family can pay.
 This is called the

-However, many families find that there is a disconnect between what the federal government says they can pay and what they really
+However, many families find a disconnect between what the federal government says they can pay and what they really

 want to pay.
 Be prepared that your package will not meet 100% of your need – unless you are an especially needy family that qualifies for full assistance.